owncloud-archive/documentation/admin_manual/installation/installation_source.rst

 Enabling SSL
 ............

-The following basic guide will just describe how to set up a basic self-signed certificate.

-.. note:: It is recommended to get a certificate signed by an official signing
-          authority. https://www.startssl.com for example provides free basic certificates.

-If you are running apache under Ubuntu (because you for example have installed it with the apt-get install commands given above), it is already set-up with a simple self-signed certificate.

-All you have to do is enable the ssl module and the according site.
+If you are running apache under Ubuntu (because you for example have installed it with the :code:`apt-get install` commands given above), it is already set-up with a simple self-signed certificate.
+All you have to do then is enable the ssl module and the according site.
 Open a terminal and run
 ::

 	sudo a2enmod ssl